 We recently traveled to Universal Studios in Orlando, Florida with a 15 month old.
-While it wasn’t quite as baby friendly as Disney is, you can still have a great trip if you prepare properly.
-Here are a few helpful tips to make your trip a success.
+While it wasn’t quite as baby friendly as Disney, it still makes for a great trip if you prepare properly.
+Here are a few helpful tips for your trip to Universal Studios with baby to make it a success.

 Playgrounds & Kids Activities

 Universal has several play places in each park that are geared specifically for younger children.
 The Curious George water play park was also a great way to cool off during the mid-day heat.
 In Universal Studios, they had Fieval’s Playland, Curious George A Day at the Park (mostly wet), and Barney’s Playground (air conditioned).
 At Island’s of Adventure there was Dr Suess’ If I Ran a Zoo (with water play area), Discovery Dino Center (air conditioned), and Jurassic Playplace.

 For a toddler, I would recommend the Dr Suess playground and the Curious George playground.
 The others seemed to be geared toward older kids and many of the activities were too advanced for my daughter.
 Universal also has a parade with several favorites.
 Check your guide for times upon arrival (it’s normally in the afternoon).
 You can also meet favorite characters such as Minions, Scooby Doo, Dora the Explorer and more.